shankal17/DenseNet-Utility-Pole-Survey-Image-Classifier/README.md

 pip install -r /path/to/requirements.txt
 ```
 ### Training
 All that needs to be done to train/tune the model is to run the [tune.py](https://github.com/shankal17/DenseNet-Utility-Pole-Survey-Image-Classifier/blob/main/tune.py) model, changing the appropriate directory paths and configurations.
-Changing the search space is as simple as changing the numbers in the code block below, except in [tune.py](https://github.com/shankal17/DenseNet-Utility-Pole-Survey-Image-Classifier/blob/main/tune.py).
+Changing the search space is as simple as changing the numbers in the code block below, also found [here](https://github.com/shankal17/DenseNet-Utility-Pole-Survey-Image-Classifier/blob/main/tune.py#:~:text=config%20%3D%20%7B,%7D).

 ```py
 # Define hyperparameter search space